-A Legacy card corresponds with a HeroClix figure from a past HeroClix set.
+A Legacy card corresponds with a Heroclix figure from a past Heroclix set.
 Those figures can be played in Modern legal events provided they use the Legacy Card instead of their original card (if any).
-When playing with the Legacy card, use the Legacy card instead of the original card, and use the point values, keywords, team abilities, base ring, and/or combat symbols on the card instead of those on the dial or original card (if they are different).
-Changes made to the symbols on the dial are considered to be printed on the dial for all effects.
-Characters using a Legacy Card have a rarity of Limited Edition, regardless of the color of the set tab on their dial.
-For any game effects that check the set of a character with a Legacy card, the character is considered to belong to the set printed on its dial.
+When playing with the Legacy card, use the Legacy card instead of the original card, and use the point values, keywords, and/or combat symbols on the card instead of those on the dial or original card (if they are different).

 Legacy cards are not considered an alternate character card and are added to your force or sideline alongside the figures they correspond to.
+For effects that check rarity, figures using a Legacy card are considered to be of the LE rarity regardless of their set tab color.